twotwentyseven/handbook/histories.md

 After about a year, we adjusted the frontend components and upgraded all of our sites to v2 which were more stable and more flexible.
 They also all now contained a base template so they could be more easily and quickly installed on a site therefore reducing our integration fees.

 When the pandemic started, we quickly pivoted and integrated an on demand and streaming component directly in the platform.
-It's what allowed Psycle to launch Psycle at Home to their existing 180,000 customers all without needing to make a single login and give them a chance to buy a plan on the credit card already on their account.
+It's what allowed Psycle to launch Psycle at Home to their existing 180,000 customers all using the same logins they use for booking real-world classes and give them a chance to buy a plan on the credit card already on their account.

 The team behind CodexFit borrows a lot from twotwentyseven but is growing.
 We went from just one location on CodexFit to about 16 just 1.5 years after the platform launched.